-To: Program Manager
+То: Program Manager

 FROM:

 (P-Cardholder print name)

-The following item(s) listed on the Statement of Account are/is disputed.
+The followin g item(s) listed on the Statement of Account are/is disputed.

-Date of State ment of Account:/
+Date of Sta tement of Account://

-Item(s) Disputed:
+ltem(s) Disputed:

-actions reque vide information as to why the item(s) does not meet your requirements.
-Indicate sted of merchant, reason's merchant refused to correct dispute and any other nat is available to assist the Purchasing Office to negotiate dispute.

-Action Requested: ested: Return Item & obtain Credit
+Indicate act and any oth dispute.
+Provide information as to why the item(s) does not meet your requirements. ions requested of merchant, reason's merchant refused to correct dispute ner information that is available to assist the Purchasing Office to negotiate uested: Return Item & obtain Credit

 Exchange for same Item(s)

 Exchange for different make, model, brand etc, with applicable deduction/increase in cost.
 (This action will require prior approval from Cardholder, if a cost increase is required)

-Other Comments:
+Other Comments :

-(P-Cardholder's Signature)
+(P_C ardholder's Signature)